Quantum chaos and macroscopic realism as no-signaling in time: Introduction

 Let $P(b,a;t_\beta,t_\alpha)$ be the joint probability distribution for Alice's and Bob's measurements described above.
 Here $b$ is Bob's outcome and $a$ is Alice's; $t_\beta, t_\alpha$ serve as parameters of the distribution, highlighting respective measurement times.
 Further, we define $ P_B(b ; t_\beta) $ as the unconditional probability for Bob's measurement of eigenvalue $b$ at $t_\beta$ and $P_C(b;t_\beta, t_\alpha)$ as the conditional probability for the same.
 It follows from the definition that

 and NSIT condtion when cast into an equation, becomes

 Alice makes only one measurement before Bob, and when Bob eventually compares the probability distributions he gets with and without the measurement, the results may be different.
-We consider two measures to quantify this difference:
+Since a good comparison should focus on both local and global features, we choose the following two complementary measures.

-First is the Hellinger distance \cite{vaart_1998}.
+First is the standard Hellinger distance \cite{vaart_1998}.
 If we take $N$ ordered pairs of events $(x_i, y_i)$ with $p_i$ ($q_i$) being the probability corresponding to $x_i$ ($y_i$), then, the Hellinger distance between the distributions is defined as

-The distance is bounded between $0$ and $1$.
-Note that if and only if $p_i = q_i$ for each $i$, this distance is zero, and becomes maximum whenever $p_i = 1, q_j = 1; i\neq j$.
-This observation reveals that $H(P_B, P_C)$ is suitable for implementing NSIT conditions.
+This distance is bounded between $0$ and $1$.
+Note that if and only if $p_i = q_i$ for each $i$, it is zero (a condition necessary and sufficient for violation of NSIT) and becomes maximum whenever $p_i = 1, q_j = 1; i\neq j$.

-Another simple measure is the difference in the number of accessible states Bob has in his measurement: difference in how many values of $\mathbf{J\cdot \hat{b}}$ could he have got in the two cases.
+We consider another measure: the difference in how many values of $\mathbf{J\cdot \hat{b}}$ could Bob have got in the two cases.
 This measure can be defined using the participation ratio.
-Suppose that $P$ is a probability mass function for X which can take values $\{x_1, x_2, \ldots x_n\}$.
-Then is a good measure of how much the distribution $P$ is spread, being bounded between 1 and $n$.
+Suppose that $p$ is a probability mass function for X which can take values $\{x_1, x_2, \ldots x_N\}$.
+Then is a good measure of how much the distribution $p$ is spread, being bounded between 1 (when only one value is possible) and $N$ (when all values are equally likely).
 We can compute it for $P_B$ and $P_C$ to get the accessible states.
 Then we can define

-as the measure of disturbance, which is bounded between $2j$ and $-2j$.
-As $\Delta$ increases, we see intuitively that measurement gets less and less ``classical".

 Regarding the temporal separation $t_{\beta}-t_{\alpha}$, in general Bob may choose to vary his measurement time from $t_{\beta}=0$ to $\infty$, according to an arbitrary probability distribution.
 Then, for a fixed $t_\beta$, Alice may choose to measure at any time before Bob, according to a probability distribution of her choice.
 Simplest examples would be the delta and the uniform distributions for both of them.
 We restrict the study to the following scenario: \begin{itemize} \item Alice measures at a fixed time interval before Bob (the delta distribution), and Bob's time is a uniform random variable in a range $(1, T)$. \end{itemize} This set up shall capture several features of interest.